opencog/opencog/opencog/nlp/relex2logic/README.md

-## RelEx2Logic
+# RelEx2Logic

 RelEx2Logic aims to produce the semantic representation of some input sentence.
-This is done by creating a [unified rule engine](https://github.com/opencog/atomspace/tree/master/opencog/rule-engine) rule base to by processed by a slightly modified forward chainer.
+This is done by creating a [unified rule engine](https://github.com/opencog/atomspace/tree/master/opencog/rule-engine) rule base to be processed by a slightly modified forward chainer.

 The current pipeline for a sentence is

-1. sentence -> link-grammar
+1. sentence => link-grammar
-2. link-grammar -> relex
+2. link-grammar => relex
-3. relex -> relex2logic
+3. relex => relex2logic

 Step 1 & 2 are done by the relex server in https://github.com/opencog/relex,
 while step 3 is done by the URE.